gvwilson/buildtogether.tech/src/research/index.md

-Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  [%b Xu2015 %] looked at how often various [%i "configuration!parameters" %]configuration parameters[%/i%] are actually used, and how correctly; they report that:
+Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  [%b Xu2015 %] looked at how often various configuration parameters[%i "configuration!parameters" %] are actually used, and how correctly; they report that:

 -   Only a small percentage (6.1%-16.7%) of configuration parameters are set by the majority of users; a significant percentage (up to 54.1%) of parameters